haera/HACS408E/content/schedule/week-05/lab-2/index.md

 #### <u>Task 3: Include your shellcode</u>

 Use google to find some example shellcode that does something interesting like spawn `/bin/sh`.
 Craft an exploit so the `challenge` binary runs it.
-Submit a writeup that includes your final script.

 {{% /steps %}}